eianc/multiplication/readme.md

+The tools I used for this solution are React, Typescript and React testing library.
+The initial solution I thought about was to check the multiples for each selected number and then filter the common multiples.
+That solution could work, however I found it not to be efficient.
+Therefore, my final solution was to get the least common multiple of the selected numbers and based on that to find the multiples.
+This solution is also easier to scale, as we can find the multiples of more than two numbers.
+What I would have liked to improve are:

+- the way the information is displayed when there are multiples, or when there are no multiples.
+For now I just added some information at the top of the page, however if you are on mobile you have to scroll to the top to get clarification about the multiples
+- I think overall UI/UX can be improved, as is very hard to see in a glance the multiples
+- the styling solution can be improved, in the sense that we can have css variables for the colors, and a more robust way of using the styles
+- finding another solution for testing how the selected numbers and the multiples are displayed
+- find a better solution for testing the selected numbers and multipliers, if we are to add another button in the Multiplication component, all the tests need to me amended to accomodate the new change
+- rename some of the components/variables used so is much clearer when reading the code

 # Which?
 Front-end Exercise

 This repository provides information and a project boilerplate for completing the test exercise sent to candidates applying for front-end roles at Which?.